Ihor16/finder/README.md

 touch ~/.bash_aliases
 ```

-* Create an alias in the .bash_aliases file with entering a path to the "f.sh" script
+* Create an alias in the ".bash_aliases" file with entering a path to the "f.sh" script

 ```bash
 alias fn='cd $(...path to the f.sh script...)'